 Children with disabilities will live free from sexual abuse.

-- To educate and train caregivers, investigative team members, treatment providers and community members of the sexual abuse risks to children with disabilities, the signs of sexual abuse and the necessary steps of prevention.
+- To educate and train caregivers, investigative team members, treatment providers and community members about sexual abuse risks to children with disabilities, the signs of sexual abuse and the necessary steps of prevention.

 - Increase public awareness of the vulnerability to sexual abuse of children with disabilities;